SendProtocol/sdt-contracts/README.md

 [TokenSale.sol](contracts/TokenSale.sol) A sale contract as described in [Token Sale Details](https://send.sd) (Document still not approved for public release)

-[SaleProxy.sol](contracts/SaleProxy.sol) a proxy contract to buy with a specific discount/vesting period (as described in [Token Sale Details](https://send.sd) (Document still not approved for public release) without the need of additional inputs on the user's side.
+[Distribution.sol](contracts/Distribution.sol) A contract to handle SDT's distribution process as described in [Token Sale Details](https://send.sd) (Document still not approved for public release).

 [TokenVestg.sol](contracts/TokenVesting.sol) A contract to store vested SDT tokens.
 Users can claim vested tokens if whitelisted by Send.